Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Drug Trafficking, international or domestic, is illegal and can result in severe punishment.
 The punishment usually depends on the kind of substance or “schedule” of the substance.
 Schedule I drugs are heroin, hallucinogens, marijuana, and ecstasy.
 These drugs tier higher than schedule II because they have no medicinal purposes and are highly potent.
 Schedule II drugs are like methamphetamine, cocaine, morphine, Adderall, fentanyl, etc. These drugs are highly potent, but they can serve in some medical situations.
 There are also schedule III and IV.
 Schedule IV drugs are Xanax, Valium, Librium, Lunesta, Klonopin, etc. These drugs are more likely medicinal and the DEA considers them low potency.
 These substances are subject to change schedules depending on legislation.

 The punishment also depends on the amount of the substance you have as well as the choice of substance.
 Other influences are your criminal history, country of origin, and any other “aggravating” factors such as the use of weapons or assault.
 These kinds of factors can influence the kind of drug trafficking charges you receive.

-Our International drug trafficking attorney at Okabe & Haushalter understand the complexities of these laws.
+Our International drug trafficking attorney at Okabe & Haushalter understands the complexities of these laws.
 We are willing to work on a federal and state level.
 We understand that your life is on the line.
 If you are not from the United States and have been charged with international drug trafficking then you may be facing extradition.
-We can help you with these circumstances by hiring a team serve as your local council to prevent the extradition or represent you here if you are already extradited.
+We can help you with these circumstances by hiring a team to serve as your local council to prevent the extradition or represent you here if you are already extradited.